killergerbah/asbplayer/README.md

 - Install the Chrome [extension](https://github.com/killergerbah/asbplayer/releases/latest).
 - Drag-and-drop a subtitle file into the video element you want to sync.
 - Or, load a subtitle file into asbplayer and use the camera button in the bottom right.
-- For supported sites you can sync available data like subtitles and name via respective shortcut (`Ctrl+Shift+F` by default) or via enabled auto sync option
+- For supported sites you can sync available subtitles via respective shortcut (`Ctrl+Shift+F` by default) or via enabled auto sync option
 - It is recommended to use an extension keyboard shortcut (`Ctrl+Shift+X` by default) to mine subtitles since that will include audio/screenshots.

-### Supported sites for syncing data from streaming video in another tab
+### Supported sites for syncing subtitles from streaming video in another tab
 - Netflix
 - Youtube (on main /watch url)